Bill Burr

 William Frederic Burr (born June 10, 1968) is an American stand-up comedian, podcaster, actor, writer and director.
 He started his career as a stand-up comedian before expanding his career as an actor on stage and screen.
 As a comedian he is known for his sharp confrontational observational humor often tackling subjects such as social issues, politics and the absurdities of the human condition.
+Burr has been referred to as a "comedian's comedian" by observers of the American stand-up comedy circuit.
+Rolling Stone magazine called him "the undisputed heavyweight champ of rage-fueled humor".

-Burr's most notable stand-up comedy specials include You People Are All the Same (2012), I'm Sorry You Feel That Way (2014), Walk Your Way Out (2017), and Paper Tiger (2019).
+Burr's most notable stand-up comedy specials include You People Are All the Same (2012), I'm Sorry You Feel That Way (2014), Walk Your Way Out (2017), Paper Tiger (2019), and Drop Dead Years (2025).

 Burr created, co-wrote, and voiced the lead character in the Netflix animated sitcom F Is for Family (2015–2021).
-His other notable roles include various characters in Chappelle's Show (2004), Patrick Kuby in the AMC crime drama series Breaking Bad (2011–2013), Migs Mayfeld in The Mandalorian (2019–present), and John F. Kennedy in the film Unfrosted (2024).
+His other notable roles include various characters in Chappelle's Show (2004), Patrick Kuby in the AMC crime drama series Breaking Bad (2011–2013), Migs Mayfeld in The Mandalorian (2019–2023), and John F. Kennedy in the film Unfrosted (2024).
 He made his feature-length directorial debut as the co-writer, director, and star of the comedy film Old Dads (2023) and has had supporting roles in Daddy's Home (2015), Daddy's Home 2 (2017), and The King of Staten Island (2020).
 He made his Broadway debut in the 2025 revival of Glengarry Glen Ross.